xtanguay/pelicun_2_brightway2/Readme.md

 # A coupling framework between asset performance assessment and LCA

-pelicun\_2\_brightway2 is a library bridging asset performance assessment damage outputs to environmental life cycle assessment.
+pelicun\_2\_brightway2 is a library bridging asset performance assessment damage outputs with environmental life cycle assessment.
+The library connects *pelicun* and the *brightway2*.
 A paper (currently under review) introduces key elements of the coupling framework.

 ## Repository layout